tobiasrist/RepData_PeerAssessment1/PA1_template.md

 The resulting values are:

-- Mean number of steps per day: `r round(meanSteps, 2)`
+- Mean number of steps per day: 9354.23
-- Median number of steps per day: `r medianSteps`
+- Median number of steps per day: 10395

 ## What is the average daily activity pattern?